Durlești Maniac

 The Durlești Maniac is the alias attributed to an unidentified serial killer who shot six people to death in Moldova from 2007 to 2011.

 Victims

-Ştefan Cherescu and Razan Djaniev
+Ştefan Chiorescu and Razan Djaniev

-On July 30, 2007, Ştefan Cherescu and Razan Djaniev were walking through a vineyard that they owned when they were fired at by the killer with a shotgun.
-Cherescu was shot in the throat and died soon after while Djaniev was shot in the chest and survived.
+On July 30, 2007, Ştefan Chiorescu and Razan Djaniev were walking through a vineyard that they owned when they were fired at by the killer with a shotgun.
+Chiorescu was shot in the throat and died soon after while Djaniev was shot in the chest and survived.

 A man named Andrei Crăciun was convicted of the crime but later acquitted.

 2009 attacks

 The next murder happened in May 2009.
 A person was found shot to death in their car in an isolated area.
 They were shot four times in total, the fatal shot went through their head.

 Another attack also occurred in 2009.
 The killer broke into a man's car with a gun.
 Fortunately, the owner of the car was able to escape without any injuries.
 It is believed that he was able to escape because the crime happened in a residential area rather than an isolated area like the former attacks.